superboss74/Fibonacci_Sequence/README.md

 # Fibonacci Sequence Challenge

-I this challenge I will write a ruby script to generate teh Fibonacci sequence for a given number.
+I this challenge I’ll write a ruby script to generate the Fibonacci sequence for a given number.

-I will implement this solutions using recursion and iteration.
-I will then benchmark the solution to see wich one is more efficient.
+I’ll implement this solutions using recursion and iteration.
+I’ll then benchmark the solution to see which one is more efficient.

-## What is a Fibonacci number
+## What Is a Fibonacci Number

-In mathematics, the Fibonacci numbers, commonly denoted Fn form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
+In mathematics, the Fibonacci numbers, commonly denoted Fn from a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.

->fib(0) = 0
+>Fib(0) = 0
 >
->fib(1) = 1
+>Fib(1) = 1
 >
->fib(n) = fib(n-1) + fib(n-2)
+>Fib(n) = Fib(n-1) + Fib(n-2)

 To list out the first 10 digits in the sequence, we'd get: